Kakamotobi/Learned/Computer Science/Programming Paradigms/Object-Oriented-Programming.md

 ## What is Object-Oriented Programming(OOP)?
 > Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which can contain data and code.
 The data is in the form of fields (often known as attributes or properties), and the code is in the form of procedures (often known as methods). | Wikipedia

+- OOP is a programming paradigm that is based on the principles of OOD.
+  - i.e. translating OOD into code.
-- **Structures a program into simple, reusable pieces of code (usually classes), which are used to create individual instances of objects.**
+- **OOP is about structuring a program into simple, reusable pieces of code (usually classes), which are used to create individual instances of objects.**
   - The properties on the objects are manipulated using the methods given to the object.
-- It is an *imperative* type of programming style.
+- It is an _imperative_ type of programming style.
 - OOP came to rise amidst ADT and Object-orientation advancing.
   - ADT focused on type abstraction.
     - It supports creating instances of a type.